simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 **The config implementation** (`ardconfig.cpp`) manages the configuration instance on the device.
 The compiler stitches together two sections, one compiled and one hand-written.
 The compiled section has the instance allocation and its init code, the type and member labels needed for traversing the config, some defines used by the hand-written library (such as the root instance global), and the address look-up function.
 The hand-written section has code for an address resolver, configuration traversal, protocol parsing and interpretation, storage, interface functions, and local state.

-**The json schema** is an analogous json translation of the python schema.
-Little is done by the compiler: the python classes and types are translated into text labels, and some sorting and annotation is done on structure fields for straightforward access.
+**The json schema** is an analogous translation of the python schema into json.
+Little is done by the compiler: the python classes and types are translated into an object interface with labels, and some sorting and annotation is done on struct fields for straightforward access.

 ## Embedded Configuration Library
 A few parts of the embedded library are compiled: the declaration and initialization of the configuration instance, some artifacts about it (a reference to the root configuration instance and its type; the maximum depth of the configuration tree), and the accessor function that answers queries about collection member locations, sizes, and types.